Integrated Path to Architectural Licensure: IPAL

-The College of Architecture and Design at Lawrence Technological University has been accepted to participate in the Integrated Path to Architectural Licensure (IPAL) initiative.
-This initiative provides selected students with the opportunity to complete requirements for licensure while earning their degree.
-Organized by the National Council of Architectural Registration Boards (NCARB), the initiative encourages selected accredited programs to incorporate professional experience and examination into curricula.
+The College of Architecture and Design at Lawrence Technological University was accepted in 2016 to participate in the Integrated Path to Architectural Licensure (IPAL) initiative.
+This initiative provides selected students with the opportunity to complete the requirements for licensure while earning their degree.
+Organized by the National Council of Architectural Registration Boards (NCARB), the initiative encourages selected accredited programs to incorporate professional experience and examination into their curricula.
 Each accredited program that is accepted as part of IPAL adapts the IPAL concept to coordinate with the specifics of the college's curriculum.
-To learn more about NCARB and IPAL visit www.ncarb.org/IPAL or contact the CoAD iPAL Coordinator Eric Ward at email@example.com.
+To learn more about NCARB and IPAL visit ncarb.org/IPAL or contact the CoAD iPAL Coordinator Eric Ward at email@example.com.

 Support of the IPAL Program by LTU Administration

 "In many ways, our M.Arch curriculum perfectly supports the goals and intent of NCARB's Accelerated Path Program.
 Our program is extremely practice-oriented, in keeping with the University's long-standing motto, "Theory and Practice," which dates from 1932.